defold/defold.github.io/llms/apis/engine-graphics-src-dmsdk-graphics-graphics-h.md

 - `context` (dmGraphics::HContext) - Graphics context
 - `unit` (uint32_t) - Texture unit index to disable.
 Must match the one previously used in <code>dmGraphics::EnableTexture</code>
 - `texture` (dmGraphics::HTexture) - Handle to the texture object to disable

+### DisableVertexBuffer
+*Type:* FUNCTION
+Unbinds a vertex buffer from the graphics pipeline.
+Removes the association between a vertex buffer and its binding index, freeing up the binding slot for other buffers.

+**Parameters**

+- `context` (dmGraphics::HContext) - Graphics context
+- `vertex_buffer` (dmGraphics::HVertexBuffer) - Vertex buffer handle to unbind

+### DisableVertexDeclaration
+*Type:* FUNCTION
+Unbinds a vertex declaration from the graphics pipeline.
+Removes the association between a vertex declaration and its binding index, freeing up the binding slot for other declarations.

+**Parameters**

+- `context` (dmGraphics::HContext) - Graphics context
+- `vertex_declaration` (dmGraphics::HVertexDeclaration) - Vertex declaration handle to unbind

+### Draw
+*Type:* FUNCTION
+Draws non-indexed primitives.
+Renders geometry using vertex data directly from the bound vertex buffers without index buffer indirection.
+The vertices are processed sequentially from the specified starting point.

+**Parameters**

+- `context` (dmGraphics::HContext) - Graphics context
+- `prim_type` (dmGraphics::PrimitiveType) - Type of primitives to draw
+- `first` (uint32_t) - Index of the first vertex to draw
+- `count` (uint32_t) - Number of vertices to draw
+- `instance_count` (uint32_t) - Number of instances to draw (for instanced rendering)

+### EnableProgram
+*Type:* FUNCTION
+Activates a shader program for rendering.
+Binds the specified program to the graphics pipeline, making it the active program for all subsequent rendering operations until another program is activated or disabled.

+**Parameters**

+- `context` (dmGraphics::HContext) - Graphics context
+- `program` (dmGraphics::HProgram) - Program handle to activate

 ### EnableState
 *Type:* FUNCTION